 In many cases, leadership believes it has a clear strategic plan—and it is understood throughout the organization.
 However, it often becomes apparent that their strategy isn’t clearly articulated.
 This inevitably results in a leadership team interpreting the strategy inconsistently, and employees not understanding it or not even being aware that a formal strategy exists.
 In the worst cases, it leads to Organizational Swirl.

-A clearly defined strategy guides the actions and behaviors of an organization, and enables the leadership team and employees to make the right decisions that further your strategic goal.
-An outstanding example is the strategy of the financial services firm, Edward Jones, cited by The Harvard Business Review in an article titled “Can you say what your strategy is?”1
+A clearly defined strategy guides the actions and behaviors of an organization and enables the leadership team and employees to make the right decisions that further your strategic goal.
+An outstanding example is the strategy of the financial services firm, Edward Jones, cited by The Harvard Business Review in an article titled “Can you say what your strategy is?”

-Ten months later, an article covering Edward Jones by The Wall Street Journal2 stated, “Whereas other securities firms are shrinking, its 12,000-broker force has added 998 brokers this year.
+Ten months later, The Wall Street Journal stated, “Whereas other securities firms are shrinking [during the historic 2008 recession], Edward Jones and its 12,000-broker force has added 998 brokers this year.
 It plans to add another 5,000 by 2012, according to Jim Weddle, the firm’s chief executive.”

 Is it coincidental that Edward Jones—guided by a clearly stated strategy, and presumably led by a focused leadership team and employee base—experienced growth in the midst of the worst stock market since the 1930s, while most other firms experienced just the opposite?

-Taking the time to define and clearly communicate your B2B strategy will help energize and align the performance of your organization.
+Taking the time to define and clearly communicate your strategy will help align and elevate the performance of any B2B organization.